Are you ready to explore three main types of media in marketing: paid, owned and earned media?

 Example: You can post an explainer video you created (owned) on your social media profile and encourage people to engage with or share it.
 If they choose to share it with their own followers and friends, then you’ve successfully used owned media to obtain some earned media.

-Are You Ready to Use Different Types of Media in Your Marketing Strategy?
+Using Different Types of Media in Your Marketing Strategy

 There is no magic formula for combining owned, earned and paid media, just as there is no single, one-size-fits-all solution for marketing.
 You should always ask for help from marketing experts if you need it.
 Just remember, using all the different types of media you have at your disposal will have the biggest effect on your business.